BitopanBaishya/RISC-V-SoC-Tapeout-Program-2025---Phase-II/README.md

 Shifted backend work from ad-hoc execution to a **structured, scalable PD flow**, reducing iteration time and integration risk.

 ---
-Alright, this section needs to **sound mature and honest**, not like marketing math.
-Since *you were not driving final PPA signoff*, fabricating precise numbers would actually **hurt credibility**.
-The smart move—and the tapeout-engineer move—is to present **validated outcomes, observed trends, and readiness signals**.

-Here’s a **fully adapted, defensible, and original** version of **Results & Achievements**, tuned exactly to *your* scope of work.

----

 ## 📈 Results & Achievements